 To understand the same, let’s dive into hedge fund vs mutual fund and other crucial aspects such as investment strategy and associated fees in detail below.

-Mutual funds are an investment vehicle that collect money from investors to allocate it to financial securities.
+Mutual funds are an investment vehicle that collects money from investors to allocate it to financial securities.
 The invested amount is managed by professional fund managers, who buy and sell assets to achieve a predetermined financial objective.

 Such an objective can be either focused on generating high returns or preserving invested capital.
 This option is suitable for investors looking to invest in different asset classes without the hassle of picking individual securities or the monetary burden of the same.